monero-project/monero-site/knowledge-base/moneropedia/garlic-routing.md

 The term *Garlic Routing* has a diverse history of varying interpretations.

-As it currently stands, Monero defines *Garlic Routing* as the method in which @Kovri and @I2P create a message-based anonymous overlay network of internet peers.
+As it currently stands, Monero defines *Garlic Routing* as the method in which @Kovri and @I2P create a @message-based anonymous overlay network of internet peers.

 ### History